wadqc/WAD_Interface/README.md

 WAD_Interface
 ============

-Bundle of website and create_database
+Bundle of website and create_databases